Feeling Lost? 10 Pen Quotes by Famous People to Inspire

 You want to be a writer, but you don’t know how or when.
 Find a quiet place; use a humble pen.

-Lyrics to the song Hurricane Eye by Paul Simon from the 2000 studio album You’re the One.
+Lyrics from Hurricane Eye by Paul Simon (2000 studio album You’re the One).

 2. Gaston Bachelard